InverseIntegral/ctf_writeups/writeup.md

 cipher](https://en.wikipedia.org/wiki/Rabbit_(cipher)).

 When looking at the blue pill we can see that it also encrypts a flag.
 We assume that it must be the same flag as the one of the red pill.
-From the blue pill we also learn that the flag is a png image.
-The first 32bit integer of the file that gets encrypted is compared to `1196314761`
+From the blue pill we also learn that the flag is a PNG image.
+The first 32bit integer of the file that gets encrypted is compared to `1196314761` which is also the first value of the PNG header.

 The blue pill encrypts only the higher 4 bits of each byte.